METAL ROOF COATINGProtect and Revitalize Your Roof

-Sometimes, a metal roof will require that an additional primer be applied to ensure a tight bond between the base coat and the metal surface.
-If necessary, a coating of primer will be applied after a thorough pressure washing.
+In some cases, a metal roof may require an additional primer coat to ensure a strong bond between the base coat and the metal surface.
+If necessary, we apply a primer after the pressure washing process.

-Once the base coat has been applied and all possible moisture entry points have been sealed, your metal roof coating is nearly finished.
-At this point, we apply a final top coat to not only protect your roof and lock out moisture but to give your roof an appealing, finished look.
-We use Aldocoat 400 which is applied at a rate of 1.5 gallons for every 100 sq. ft.
+Once the base coat is applied and all moisture entry points are sealed, we apply a final top coat.
+The top coat not only adds further protection against moisture but also enhances the visual appeal of your roof.
+We use Aldocoat 400 at a rate of 1.5 gallons per 100 sq. ft.